Tsoureki: Etymology

+The ancient Armenian name was "bsatir - պսադիր" ("bsag պսակ" - "crown" and "tir դիր", is the root of "tnel դնել" verb: "to put").
+This Armenian name is in allusion to Christ’s crown of thorns.
+The Greek word tsoureki is derived from the Turkish word çörek, meaning "round bread" in Old Turkic.
+Some dictionaries claim that this is derived from the Old Turkish root çevir- 'turn' or 'to make it round'.

 Greek tradition

-There are different variations of the Greek tsoureki holiday breads including a round Christmas loaf with a cross decoration called Christopsomo, a braided easter bread with whole dyed eggs pressed into the dough called lampropsomo, and a loaf with a coin hidden inside for good luck called vasilopita that is baked for St. Basil's Day (New Year's Day).
+There are different variations of the Greek tsoureki holiday breads including a round Christmas loaf with a cross decoration called Christopsomo, a braided Easter bread with whole dyed eggs pressed into the dough called lampropsomo, and a loaf with a coin hidden inside for good luck called vasilopita that is baked for St. Basil's Day (New Year's Day).

 Easter bread

-Tsoureki is a Greek holiday bread that is made by Greeks during Easter, not only in Greece, but also in other countries with Greek communities.
+This bread is sometimes called "Armenian Easter bread".
+In Armenian, the common names include katnahunts (կաթնահունց), bsatir (բսաթիր), choreg (չորեկ), or cheoreg (չէօրէկ).
+Before baking choreg, the surface is painted with egg yolk, and the heat of the oven browns it until it acquires a reddish-brown tone that represents the blood of Christ.
+Traditional Armenian katnahunts omits the dyed Easter eggs, as they are instead used in the Surb Zatik egg fight, another Armenian easter tradition.
+Armenian katanhunts is made from a yeast-based dough of flour, sugar, milk, butter, eggs, orange/lemon zest and it is often flavored with spices like mahleb, cardamom, cinnamon, nutmeg and vanilla.
+After rising, the dough is shaped into braids, twists, or loaves and can be filled with sweet additions such as dried fruits (mostly plums, raisins, berries, or apricots), chocolate, or nuts.
+Brushed with egg yolk, sprinkled with sesame and baked until golden, the result is a soft, slightly sweet bread with spices and optionally, a filling.

+Tsoureki is made for Easter in Greece and among the Greek diaspora.
 It is made from a sweet yeast dough of flour, sugar, eggs, butter and milk, with dyed red Easter eggs pressed into the dough.
 The dough is brushed with egg wash before baking, and sometimes flavored with mahlep, mastic resin or orange zest.
-Other flavorings might include almond extract, cinnamon, sultanas or fennel seed.
+Other flavorings might include almond extract, cinnamon, raisins or fennel seed.

-This bread is sometimes called "Armenian Easter bread". - Զատիկի չորեկ - Zadigi choreg - "Զատիկ Zadig Easter".
-The ancient Armenian name was "bsatir - պսադիր" ("bsag պսակ" - "crown" and "tir դիր", is the root of "tnel դնել" verb: "to put").This Armenian name is in allusion to Christ’s crown of thorns.
-The bsatir or choreg is a type of bread the braided structure of which recalls the woven crown of thorns, the sesame seeds with which it is sprinkled symbolising the thorns themselves.
-Before baking the choreg, the surface is painted with egg yolk, when exposed to the heat of the oven, it browns until it acquires a reddish-brown tone that represents the blood of Christ.
-Traditional Armenian choreg omits the dyed Easter eggs.

-The Turkish language name for this bread is paskalya çöreği (paskalya is the Turkish word for Easter).
-The Turkish variant features egg incorporated into the dough, rather than unbroken eggs pressed into the dough by way of decoration.
+Its Turkish name is paskalya çöreği 'Easter çörek' and It is a bread popular amongst Turkish christians.
+It does not include whole eggs pressed into the dough as decoration.
 Some recipes substitute a neutral-flavored oil, such as sunflower oil, and margarine in place of milk and butter.
 The dough may be seasoned with orange zest, vanilla, mahlep and slivered almonds.

-Sometime tsoureki is used as a gift for special occasion, for instance, it can be given as an Easter gift from children to their godparents.
+Sometimes tsoureki is used as a gift for special occasion; for instance, it can be given as an Easter gift from children to their godparents.